Friday, Aug 24 - Sunday, Sep 2, 2018

 Joining us on Our Tour

-Prior to the privilege of a life in science, Phillips spent seven years of travel and self-study (and work as an electrician).
+Prior to the privilege of a life in science, Phillips spent seven years traveling and in self-study (and working as an electrician).
 Over the last decade, he has merged his love of travel with his research by exploring the ways in which the study of DNA sequences can help us understand the living world around us, with special emphasis on the hidden sphere of viruses and bacteria.
 As a result, he has led students trips to the Galápagos Islands, the Wallace Line in Indonesia, and the South Island of New Zealand.

 Itinerary at a glance

 Depart U.S. and arrive Guayaquil by late evening; it’s a short drive to Hotel Hilton Colón, where we spend the night.

 The following itinerary is a representative sample of the islands we may visit during your week on board: (B,L,D daily)